-Proportionality level [deleted] Type of firm ^(a) Relevant Average total assets on relevant date of firm (where applicable) and other criteria Proportionality level one Bank, building society or full scope investment firm.
-Either: Orall (a) Average total assets on relevant date of firm Exceeding exceeding £50 billion; or (b) Firm is part of a group and its proportionality level is raised in accordance with paragraphs 2.8-2.10 of this SS.
-Proportionality level two Bank, building society or full scope investment firm.
-Either: (a) Average total assets on relevant date of firm Exceeding exceeding £135 billion but not exceeding £50 billion; or (b) Average total assets on relevant date of firm exceeding £4 billion but not exceeding £13 billion and firm does not meet Condition 1 or 2.
-Proportionality level three Bank or building society.
-Either: Full scope investment firm.
-Limited licence investment firm or (a) Average total assets on relevant date of firm not exceeding £13 billion and satisfies Conditions 1 limited activity investment firm. and 2; or minicu activity investment infili. (b) Average total assets on relevant date of firm not exceeding £4bn.
+Proportionality level [deleted] Average total assets on relevant date of firm (where applicable) and other criteria Proportionality level one Either: (a) Average total assets on relevant date of firm exceeding £50 billion; or (b) Firm is part of a group and its proportionality level is raised in accordance with paragraphs 2.8-2.10 of this SS.
+Proportionality level two Either: (a) Average total assets on relevant date of firm exceeding £13 billion but not exceeding £50 billion; or (b) Average total assets on relevant date of firm exceeding £4 billion but not exceeding £13 billion and firm does not meet Condition 1 or 2.
+Proportionality level three Either: (a) Average total assets on relevant date of firm not exceeding £13 billion and satisfies Conditions 1 and 2; or (b) Average total assets on relevant date of firm not exceeding £4bn.